demisto/content/Packs/Jira/Integrations/JiraV3/README.md

   * You can set the tags for incoming entries in the instance configuration, using **Attachment Entry Tag from Jira**, and **Comment Entry Tag from Jira**.
   * You can set the tags for outgoing entries in the instance configuration, using **Attachment Entry Tag to Jira**, and **Comment Entry Tag to Jira**.
 * **Jira Issue Type** - Shows the status of the Jira issue.
 You can press on it in the **Jira Incident Layout** to see the available statuses that you can transition into, and press on one of them to change the status of the issue. ![Show Jira statuses](doc_files/show-jira-statuses.png)
 * **Jira Estimate** - Shows the estimate of the Jira issue.
 The field can also be edited and mirrored out.
 Use the format 2w 4d 6h 45m (w - weeks, d - days, h - hours, m - minutes).
+Please add the `Time Tracking` field to the screen in your Jira projects in order for this field to work properly.
 * **Jira Component** - Shows the components of the Jira issue.
 The field can also be edited and mirrored out.
 * **Source Created By** - Shows the display name, and email of the user who created the Jira issue.
 * **Jira Subtask** - Shows the subtasks of the Jira issue in the form of a table.